bsocialsites/Profile/README.md

 # Hi👋, I am Benjamin Macartan

-Hi, Thank you for visiting my profile.
+Thank you for visiting my profile.
 I look forward to hearing from you.

 <br>